in03/proxima/README.md

 ---
  ## Prerequisites
  - DaVinci Resolve Studio, with scripting enabled and environment ready
- - RabbitMQ server running and accessible (preferably running on a NAS or server)
+ - RabbitMQ broker / Redis running and accessible (preferably running on a NAS or server)
  - Computers capable of being workers (encoding video, running python, connected to LAN)

  ## Installing Resolve Script
- Clone the repo, make a virtualenv, activate it and run `pip install -r requirements.txt`.
+ Clone the repo, create a new virtualenv, activate it and run `pip install -r requirements.txt`.
  You can call python scripts from a Streamdeck if you don't have spaces in the filepath.
 (Even with quotes it seems to fail) Otherwise you can make a shortcut to the script on your desktop or taskbar, or use a program like AutoHotkey to assign the script to a keyboard shortcut.